Fitness & Strength Everyday Life

 You may still argue that building strength isn't the most important thing in life.
 Whatever floats your boat, but I'll always disagree, because of all the health reasons but also - what if it changes a person and makes them finally believe in themselves for the first time in their life?
 To me it isn't just about lifting some stuff, those 65 kg squats are about more than a number, these milestone PBs matter because they tell me I don't have to be stuck in a narrative from my past.

-I'm not able to see myself as strong yet which is ok, but I need to learn to think rationally and at least celebrate the wins and stop the negative self-talk.
+I'm still unable to label myself as "strong".
+And that's ok, but I also need to learn to think rationally and at least celebrate the wins and stop the negative self-talk.

 One of my strategies is to go to the mirror in our home gym.
 I call it my version of Goggins' accountability mirror (read his first book if you haven't yet).
 I use it similarly to Goggins, to be honest with myself about how I'm stopping myself from living a good life, and in what areas I need to make an effort to get my sh** together.